Graham Johncock

 Graham Johncock (born 21 October 1982) is a former professional Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).

-Johncock is an Indigenous Australian from Port Lincoln in South Australia where he currently resides with his partner and four children.
+A Wirangu man, Johncock is an Indigenous Australian from Port Lincoln in South Australia where he currently resides with his partner and four children.
 Johncock is currently president at his junior club Mallee Park Football Club who compete in the Port Lincoln Football League.

 Career highlights

 In 2003, Johncock scored the most goals for Adelaide with a total of 30 goals.
 He won the Showdown Medal in round 5, despite his side's loss.
+He remains the only Crow to win the medal in a losing Showdown.